dfmcphee/personal-blog/source/_posts/2016-01-24-prioritizing-layouts-with-the-order-property.md

 title: Prioritizing layouts with the order property
 date: 2016-01-24 10:57:09
 tags:
-  - css
-  - layout
+  - CSS
-  - flexbox
+  - Layout
-  - order
+  - Flexbox
 ---

 In my last post I wrote about building [responsive layouts with flexbox](/2016/01/responsive-layouts-with-flexbox/), but we can take it one step further and use the [order](https://developer.mozilla.org/en-US/docs/Web/CSS/order) property to help prioritize those layouts.